appneta/AppNetaTraceViewBundle/README.md

-symfony
+TraceViewBundle
 =======

-TraceView bundle for Symfony2
+Additional integration with AppNeta TraceView for Symfony2.